MP-Gadget/MP-Gadget/README.rst

 - hydro : hydro
 - small : hydro with low resolution

 Control number of threads with `OMP_NUM_THREADS`.
-A good value is 10-20 threads.
+Generally the code is faster with more threads per rank, up to hardware limits.
+On Frontera we run optimally with 28 threads, the number of cpus per hardware socket.

 User Guide
 ----------